I enjoy bringing readers quirky equipment and accessories, so join me as we look at a Moth RCM vacuum record cleaner I’ve just revived.

 Firstly, a big thank you to Francis, who kindly donated his dead Moth RCM record cleaner.
 Francis has followed my work for a while and knew how much I enjoyed saving things like this, so when his Moth RCM record cleaner died, he decided to donate it, in the hope that it could be resurrected and enjoyed again by someone else.
 I am pleased to say that I have indeed resurrected her!

 Francis built this unit himself some years ago, used it, and loved how it cleaned his records.
-That was until it went bang and stopped working, at which point he put it to one side and bought something else to replace it.
-He decided then to make contact, and we arranged a time for him to kindly deliver it to the workshop.
+That was until it apparently went bang and stopped working, at which point he put it to one side and bought something else to replace it.
+He decided then to offer me this, and we arranged a time for him to kindly deliver it to the workshop.
 We also had a long chat about vinyl, end-game turntables, and other topics.
 Thanks again, Francis!

 Background